SystemsGenetics/granny/docs/users_guide/image_station.rst

 Imaging Station
 ===============
 For best performance with Granny, it is recommended to use an imaging station to capture high-quality images with consistent lighting.
 The following provides a description of a design and standard operating procedures.
+This protocol is versioned:

+:Protocol and Template Version:
+    1.2

 :Updated:
     19 September 2023
     Honaas Lab – USDA-ARS TFRL

-:Setup Version:
-    1.0

 :Questions:
     Heidi Hargarten – USDA-ARS TFRL (Concepts/Design): heidi.hargarten@usda.gov
     Loren Honaas – USDA-ARS TFRL (Principal Investigator): loren.honaas@usda.gov